 High End Battery Timers are commercial-grade battery timers that can operate multiple pipe threaded DC valves.

-Electronic Timers can operate multiple 24 volt AC valves and require an AC power source.
+Electronic Timers can operate multiple 24 volt AC valves and require an AC power source of 110 volts (US).

 Solar Timers are a great alternative to a battery or electronic timer.
 These solar timers are powered by ambient light, require no back-up power source, and are perfect for remote gardens.